Samsung TV Model Numbers Explained

 Some models may use older/previous model number schemes due to transitions in labeling.
 For instance, The QLED TV with model number UN65KS8000FXZA is a 2016 model that should start with a “Q” and have a “Q” in the series section, but it uses the “2017 and up” model scheme for UHD TVs.
 Technically, it should use the “2017 and up” QLED modeling scheme.

-Now that you have an “introductory” idea of how Samsung creates their model numbers, here are the details—separated by the various model code schemes.
+Now that you have an “introductory” idea of how Samsung creates their TV model numbers, here are the details.
+Note that Samsung TVs get organized in various model code schemes.

 Samsung QLED Model Number Codes for 2017 and Up

 In 2017, Samsung developed new Quantum Dot screen models, known as QLED, and the model shown above is part of that series.
-They explored Quantum Dot technology previous to 2017 and used variations of it in some models, such as their SUHD lineup in 2016.
-Samsung didn’t officially market it into their models as QLED until 2017.
+However, Samsung explored Quantum Dot technology before their 2017 models, and they used variations of it, such as their SUHD lineup in 2016.
+Regardless, Samsung didn’t officially market Quantum technology until the 2017 QLEDs were released.

 The technology features electronic nanocrystals that emit true monochromatic red, green, and blue light.
 In the image above for 2020 Samsung QLED TVs, you see the model number QN50Q60TAFXZA.
 The chart below decodes those numbers, and it also applies to any Samsung QLED models 2017 and up.